Your dog deserves to be intellectually and athletically challenged.

 Charlie has volunteered countless hours at the San Francisco SPCA assisting in puppy training classes and continues her pursuit of learning everything dog.
 Most recently she took part in a 6 week course taught by John Rogerson in India, focusing on canine scent work.
 When not out playing with dogs, Charlie can be found in her art studio usually accompanied by several of her canine companions.

-Caroline Cloak – Business Partner, Designer, Operations
+Caroline Cloak – Business Partner, Director of Operations

 Originally from Ohio, Caroline has lived in California since 2004, and has been working with your dogs since 2008.
 Caroline created all the branding and design for A Girl and Your Dog and continues to work tirelessly developing the company to provide the best care possible for your dogs of South Eastern SF.
 On a daily basis she takes a high energy group of pups out to hike and play at the AGAYD Montara ranch, helps fine tune the daily operations of the team, and tends to the needs and comfort of the boarding guests.
-Her other priorities include running, collecting rocks, reading books, watching nature from a bike, and building things in her studio.
+Her other priorities include her dog Billy, running, collecting rocks, reading books, watching nature from a bike, and building things in her studio.

 Erika Chan – Playgroup Supervisor, Training Specialist